On the Fundamental Tradeoff of Integrated Sensing and Communications Under Gaussian Channels

+To further understand the \ac{snc} tradeoff in the task of target angle estimation, let us consider a simplistic scenario, where the communication receiver is equipped with a single antenna.
+We further assume that the communication channel is deterministic and denoted as $\V{h}_{\rm c}$, hence the (per antenna) maximum sensing and communication receiving \ac{snr} may be computed as

+respectively.
+Furthermore, we assume that the maximum eigenvalue of $\overline{\M{M}}$ has multiplicity $1$.
+Since $N_{\rm c}=1$, we now see that both the sensing-optimal and the communication-optimal sample covariance matrices are rank-1.
+Therefore, the communication subspace is spanned by $\V{h}_{\rm c}$, while the sensing subspace is spanned by the sensing-optimal steering vector $\V{u}_{\rm s}$ characterized by

-where the denominator is the dimensionality of the communication subspace, while the numerator may be viewed as the dimensionality of the overlap between the communication subspace and ${\rm Col}(\widetilde{\M{R}}_{\RM{X}})$.
-As for the sensing subspace centrality, it may be formally defined as
+where $\lambda_1(\cdot)$ denotes the maximum eigenvalue of its argument.
+In other words, $\V{u}_{\rm s}$ is the eigenvector corresponding to the maximum eigenvalue of $\overline{\M{M}}$.
+In this scenario, the overlap between the communication subspace and the sensing subspace can be depicted by the following quantity